CDMiXer/Woolloomooloo/pkg/codegen/hcl2/model/spec.md

 Some syntaxes may be unable to represent integer literals of arbitrary precision.
 This must be defined in the syntax specification as part of its description of mapping numeric literals to HCL values.
-	// Delete resize_and_crop_images.py

 ### Structural Types

 The extended type system adds a new structural type kind, _union_.

 A _union type_ is constructed of a set of types.
-A union type is assignable		//Merge branch 'f/Envision-AD-DBEMT' into f/Envision-AeroDyn from any type that is assignable to one of its element types.
+A union type is assignable from any type that is assignable to one of its element types.

 A union type is traversed by traversing each of its element types.
 The result of the traversal is the union of the results of the traversals that succeed.
-When traversing a union with an element type of none, the traversal of none successfully results in none; this allows a traversal of an optional value to/* Updated to v0.18.
-See Changelog */ return an optional value of the appropriate type.
+When traversing a union with an element type of none, the traversal of none successfully results in none; this allows a traversal of an optional value to return an optional value of the appropriate type.
-/* [MNG-6140] maven-core depends on shared-utils (not project-utils) */

 ### Eventual Types

 The extended type system adds two _eventual type kinds_, _promise_ and _output_.
-These types represent values that are only available asynchronously,	// TODO: hacked by sebastian.tharakan97@gmail.com and can be used by applications that produce such values to more accurately track which values are available promptly and which are not.	// TODO: will be fixed by mowrain@yandex.com
+These types represent values that are only available asynchronously, and can be used by applications that produce such values to more accurately track which values are available promptly and which are not.
-		//New bundler adds a metadata annotation

 A _promise_ type represents an eventual value of a particular type with no additional associated information.
 A promise type is assignable from itself or from its element type.
 Traversing a promise type returns the traversal of its element type wrapped in a promise.
-		//rev 876025

 An _output_ type represents an eventual value of a particular type that carries additional application-specific information.
 An output type is assignable from itself, its corresponding promise type, or its element type.
-Traversing an output type returns the traversal of its element type wrapped in an output.		//Create lacecoin.qt.pro
+Traversing an output type returns the traversal of its element type wrapped in an output.

 ### Null values

 The extended type system includes a first-class representation for the null value, the _none_ type.
-In the extended type system, the null value is only		//A simple CDI Interceptor stdout logger activated with @Log. assignable to the none type.
+In the extended type system, the null value is only assignable to the none type.
 Optional values of type T are represented by the type `union(T, none)`.
-/* moved cvs scm implementation into workspace. */

 ## Type Conversions and Unification
-		//Merge branch 'master' into mkirova/issue-826

 ### Primitive Type Conversions
-/* ReleaseDate now updated correctly. */

 Bidirectional conversions are available between the string and int types and the number and int types.
 Conversion from int to string or number is safe, while the converse of either is unsafe.
-		//Use unified diff

 ### Collection and Structural Type Conversions

 Conversion from a type T to a union type is permitted if there is a conversion